2019 Texas Statewide Ballot Guide

 State Prop 3: Yes 🌎

-Allows for cities and counties to temporary exempt property taxes for areas declared disaster areas.
+This proposition allows for cities and counties to temporarily exempt property taxes for declared disaster areas.

 State Prop 4: No ❌

 Texas currently doesn’t have an income tax, but eliminating the possibility of any future tax on high earners is just a tricky way to justify a sales tax on everyone.
 Don’t fall for the trap.